sajtarius/cross-synchrony/README.md

 # Cross Synchrony Entropy (tentative name)
 NOTE: Examples are still in process.
 However, the code is available for user to test it out.
-Within the synchro_code, it contains the codes for **Cross Synchrony Entropy** and **Global Field Synchronization**
+Within the **synchro_code** folder, it contains the codes for **Cross Synchrony Entropy** and **Global Field Synchronization**

 Alternative method to quantify the synchrony of the system through information geometry.